bimaaurasakti/task-5-vix-btpns-bimaaurasakti/README.md

 ## task-vix-btpns

-> This project under maintenance until 30 October 2022
+> This project is under development until October 30, 2022

 Virtual Intern project assignments using Go language.
 This Virtual Internship aims to learn about how a Full Stack Developer at Bank BTPN Syariah